 Agencies need a systematic means of incorporating community policing elements into their recruitment, selection, and hiring processes.
-Job descriptions should recognize community policing and problem-solving responsibilities and encourage the recruitment of officers who have a spirit of service, not just a spirit of adventure.
+Job descriptions should recognize community policing and problem-solving responsibilities and encourage the recruitment of officers who have a spirit of service instead of only a spirit of adventure.
 A community policing agency must also thoughtfully examine where it looks for recruits, whom it is recruiting and hiring, and what is being tested.
-Some community policing agencies also look for the involvement of the community in this process through the identification of competencies and participation in review boards.
+Agencies are also encouraged to seek community involvement in this process through the identification of competencies and participation in review boards.